 In the Junipero’s bag of tricks, you’ll find:

 - Chorus/vibrato (with detune): Voiced to replicate the analog chorus pedals that defined the ‘80s, for better or worse.
-The CTRL knob acts as a detune control to ramp up the intensity or create a doubling effect.
+The CTRL knob acts as a detune control to ramp up the intensity or create a doubling effect if used standalone.

 - Multi-voice chorus: 4-voice chorus with a lush, intricate sound that borders on flanger territory at certain settings.
-The CTRL knob is a mix control for voices 3 and 4.
+The CTRL knob is a depth control for voices 3 and 4.

-- Flanger: Versatile flanger that runs the gamut from through-zero to classic ‘jet plane’ flange, with wide-ranging rate and depth controls that put you in the cockpit.
-The CTRL knob blends between through-zero, chorus/flange and classic sounds.
+- Classic Flanger: Versatile flanger that does everything from fiiltered chorus sounds right through to Jet-plane-swooshing madness, with wide-ranging rate and depth controls that put you in the cockpit.
+The CTRL knob adds feedback for those intricate flanging sounds.

 - Phaser: A classic 10-stage phaser that focuses on rate and depth versatility to give you the freedom to explore new frontiers.
 The CTRL knob acts as a feedback control that lets you create vocal phasing effects.

-- Tremolo: Variable tremolo that lets you choose the wave, rate, and depth that float your boat.
-The CTRL knob lets you pick the perfect blend between classic sine wave and repeat percussion effects.
+- Dual-Wave Tremolo: Variable tremolo that lets you choose the wave, rate, and depth that float your boat.
+The CTRL knob lets you pick the perfect blend between classic sine wave and a more percussive effect.

 - Harmonic tremolo: It’s a classic for a reason.
 Amp-style harmonic tremolo that splits the high and low frequencies for instant harmonic heaven.
 The CTRL knob is a ‘Q’ frequency control that you can use to create vocal, auto-wah tones.

-- Vibrato & tremolo: Two classic sounds.
-Synchronised.
-Perfect for the notoriously hard-to-achieve sound of a rotating speaker.
+- Vibe-Phase Tremolo: Inspired by the true pitch vibratos used in the amps of yesteryear.
+This effect combines elements of pitch, phase and amplitude modulation.
+Perfect for recreating the notoriously hard-to-achieve sound of a rotating speaker.
 The CTRL knob takes care of the tremolo’s depth, to give you even more flexibility.

 Oh, and before we forget.
 The Junipero knows that two signals are better than one.
 It’s fully stereo, and every effect makes good use of that to split your signal in wonderfully whacky ways that’ll have you tweaking for hours.